How Information Evolves: Stability-Driven Assembly and the Emergence of a Natural Genetic Algorithm: Introduction

 \section{Introduction}

 One of the deepest questions in the origins of life research is how selection could operate before the advent of replication.
 Multiple theoretical frameworks have addressed how complexity might emerge from abiotic systems.
 The autocatalytic set theory shows how reaction networks can become self-sustaining \cite{kauffman1986autocatalytic, hordijk2011required}.
 Eigen's hypercycles \cite{eigen1979hypercycle} extend this idea to mutually reinforcing replicators, but still presuppose replication machinery.
+Fontana's algorithmic chemistry \cite{fontana1991algorithmic}, part of the broader field of Artificial Chemistries \cite{dittrich2001artificial,banzhaf2015artificial}, and later digital artificial life platforms such as \textit{Tierra} and \textit{Avida} \cite{ray1992tierra,adami1994avida} demonstrated open-ended dynamics in abstract symbolic systems.
+Banzhaf and Yamamoto \cite{banzhaf2015artificial} observe that genetic algorithms can be cast as Artificial Chemistries, with crossover and mutation acting as reactions on a population of strings, a framing that we will use in Section~\ref{sec:chemistry} of this paper.

-Fontana's artificial chemistry \cite{fontana1991algorithmic} and later digital artificial life platforms such as \textit{Tierra} and \textit{Avida} \cite{ray1992tierra, adami1994avida} demonstrated open-ended dynamics in abstract symbolic systems.
-More recently, Cronin’s chemputation approach has automated chemical synthesis \cite{cronin2024chemputation}, showing how chemistry can be controlled as code, although only under the guidance of an external programmer.
-The GARD model of lipid assemblies \cite{segre2000compositional, markovitch2012universal} and protocell ABMs \cite{damer2015coupled} demonstrate how compositional inheritance can arise in specific chemistries.
+More recently, Cronin's chemputation approach has automated chemical synthesis \cite{cronin2024chemputation}, showing how chemistry can be controlled as code, although only under the guidance of an external programmer.
+The GARD model of lipid assemblies \cite{segre2000compositional,markovitch2012universal} and protocell ABMs \cite{damer2015coupled} demonstrate how compositional inheritance can arise in specific chemistries.
 Each of these frameworks contributes valuable insight, yet they remain tied to particular substrates or assume replication.